-Going ahead, I would write about further aspects of stock investing and building a portfolio.
+Going ahead, we would write about further aspects of stock investing and building a portfolio.
 Therefore, you may like the blog’s Facebook page, subscribe by email, follow me on Twitter or RSS feed so that you would immediately get to know when new articles are published on the website.

 - To know about the stocks in our portfolio, you may subscribe to the premium service: Follow My Portfolio with Latest Buy/Sell Transactions Updates

 - To learn our stock investing approach “Peaceful Investing” by videos, you may subscribe to “Peaceful Investing” Workshop-on-Demand